How to Improve Your Content with Video

 Once you’ve gone through this entire process and have created your first video, ask yourself (and your team, if applicable) a few questions.
 What did and didn’t work, what went well, what you should stop doing, and what you should start doing.

-Don’t forget to evaluate against the metrics you defined, to assess your results. measuring tape Refine your goals and processes as you iterate and continue to create more video content.
+Don’t forget to evaluate against the metrics you defined, to assess your results.
+Refine your goals and processes as you iterate and continue to create more video content.

 When creating videos (as with all aspects of life), perfect never arrives, so no need to be too hard on yourself.
 Lots of little improvements over a period of time means you’ll be a pro before you know it!